YourGroceryFinder/.github/profile/README.md

 I choose to go with Scrum.
 Even though I did mention that FDD is more of a single person team approach, it feels that scrum is a better way of involving anybody that I need to involve.
 I also think because scrum is one of the most used methods of agile it is very useful to learn it.
 What I like most about scrum is the sprint reviews, planning and the retrospectives.
 What is expected of me, what can I achieve and how did it go last time.

 ## 4. CI/CD
->Clarification:
->
->Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

 #Redirect to documentation